Where's Wally?: History

-As the series goes on, Wally progressively becomes harder to find, reducing his size on the page and surrounding him by more characters.
+Handford continued to publish books in the series, and sometimes it took him up to eight weeks to draw two-page illustrations of the elusive "Wally" and the many characters surrounding him.
+He made Wally progressively harder to find by reducing his size on the page and surrounding him by more characters.
 In the first book, Wally was on average 0.99 cm2 big.
 This was reduced to 0.80 cm2 in the second book, 0.33 cm2 in the third, and between 0.20 and 0.17 cm2 in the fourth through seventh books.
 He has also been surrounded by more characters, from 225 on the first book's first page to about 850 on the last book's first page.

 In January 2007, Entertainment Rights purchased the Where's Wally? franchise.
 On 1 April 2009, Entertainment Rights went into voluntary administration.
 On the same day, Boomerang Media acquired all of Entertainment Rights' subsidiaries including Entertainment Rights itself, Big Idea and Classic Media.
 The following month, Boomerang Media began preparations to unify former British and US subsidiaries of Entertainment Rights under the name "Classic Media", while Big Idea would operate under its own name.
 The Entertainment Rights PLC company was folded in December 2010.
 In 2012, Classic Media was acquired by DreamWorks Animation.
 DreamWorks Animation was then acquired by NBCUniversal in 2016, thus Universal Pictures gaining the rights to most of Entertainment Rights' catalogue of works.